-whereknown as "The Standard Thresher of the Vibrator Class.
-And is pre-eminently fitted to rule over Uncle Sam's Farm, be found voting for him for the next hundred years; a sufficient proof that he is even more popular than Gen. Jackson.
+And is pre-eminently fitted to rule over Uncle Sam's Farm, (PORTRAIT OF THE CANDIDATE)

+Our candidate is best known as "THE HORSE POWER OF THE CENTURY," and farmers will be found voting for him for the next hundred years; a sufficient proof that he is even more popular than Gen. Jackson.
 If horses are allowed to vote, this candidate beyond description, some men losing will have their unanimous and enthusiastic support Note.-As the public are divided upon candidates for the VicePresidency, the Farmers National Ticket is provided with two candidates for this office ("You pays your money and you takes your choice") an improvement upon all other tickets presented to the people of the United States.
-Political conventions are hereby warned that this feature of our ticket is patented, and bruised very bad.
-The apples that are left upon the trees are bruised very much.
+Political conventions are hereby warned that this feature of our ticket is patented, and ment in politics, and has proved himself an admirable bruised very bad.
+The apples that politician, by picking up dead loads of things and running away with them.
+He may not be able to white-wash his friends, but can always hide their sins in a cloud of smoke.
+He has won the title of "The Idol of the Farming Public," whose idolatry will be recorded at the polls this fall in an unmistakable manbushels per acre by sickleing, others will save half, and two-thirds, whilst many will lose all.
+On one tract of will roll out "Hall to the Chief," and the emancipated will roll out "Hall to the Chief," and the emancipated farmers' wives of America will bow down and worship him as their liberator.